-There are several types of hepatitis viruses ( hepatitis A , B , C and others) but all work similarly.
-During their long evolution, hepatitis viruses have gained unprecedented resistance - dirt, soil and water in affected areas is full of viable hepatitis viruses waiting for their opportunity.
-After successful infection, it is very beneficial for them to remain in the liver for years and to give birth to as many new infectious material as possible.
-The hepatitis virus does what it can to harm its host, so many people are genuinely indifferent to its existence.
+There are several types of hepatitis ( Hepatitis A , B , C and others), but all work similarly.
+During their long evolution, the hepatitis viruses have gained unprecedented resistance - dirt, soil and water in the affected areas is full of viable hepatitis viruses waiting for their opportunity.
+After successful infection, it is very convenient for them to stay in the liver for years and to give as many new infectious material as possible.
+The hepatitis virus does what it can to prevent harm to its host, so many people are genuinely indifferent to its existence.
 However, hepatocytes can not be avoided, mild or stronger inflammation of the liver (hepatitis) and an increased risk of liver cancer .
-If the hepatitis virus was even smarter and did not even cause these problems, we could ignore it all just as we ignore the cunning Demodex folliculorum parasite that cleanses our pores to make our skin look better.
-Because, unfortunately, the virus of jaundice is not so smart, we should know about it, and with proper hygiene or vaccination to protect it.
+If the virus of the jaundice was even smarter and did not even cause these problems, we could ignore it all just as we ignore the cunning Demedox folliculorum parasite that cleanses our pores to make our skin look better.
+Because, unfortunately, the virus of jaundice is not so smart, we ought to know about it, and with proper hygiene or vaccination to protect it.

 Potential of adaptogen against hepatitis

 Specific hepatic protective effects ( hepatoprotective effects ) have multiple natural adapogenic effects .
-Their protective effect is partly due to an increase in the ability of the liver to withstand chemical and biological stress (for example, oxidative stress), partly by the action of inflammation of the liver and partly by improving liver regeneration.
+Their protective effect is partly due to an increase in the ability of the liver to withstand chemical and biological stress (for example, oxidative stress), partly by the action of inflammation of the liver and partly by improving the regeneration of the liver.

-Particular mention is made of natural adaptogens used for the treatment of liver diseases in TČM.
-According to Lam2016hec, these are mainly latin, ginseng right (and other ginseng ), Chinese coptis, Chinese scallion , licorice , turmeric and two standard herbal mixtures of TČM that I describe on the page about liver diseases in general.
-Wogonin from Bayal Shihak has an effect against the hepatitis B virus.
-According to Guo2007, hepatitis B infection is also related to the chemoprotective effects of adaptogens.
+Particular mention is made of the natural adaptogens used for the treatment of liver diseases in TČM.
+According to Lam2016hec they are mainly: latin softener , ginseng right (also ginseng american , notoginseng , ginseng japanese , ginseng vietnamski other ginseng ), Chinese coptis, Chinese gingerbread , licorice , turmeric and two standard herbal mixtures of TČM, liver in general.
+Wogonin from Guy2007ava has a hepatitis B infection.
+Hepato-toxic hepatitis is also associated with the chemoprotective effects of adaptogens.